Health + Creativity + Community = Wellbeing

 8 in 10 people caring for loved ones say they have felt lonely or socially isolated.

-Our sessions for carers and young carers, are led by expert artists, designed to provide opportunities to meet with other carers, and engage in creative activities together in a safe and supportive environment.
+Our face to face sessions for carers and young carers, are led by expert artists, designed to provide opportunities to meet with other carers, and engage in creative activities together in a safe and supportive environment.